 The many delicate bones in your feet and ankles bear a lot of pressure and stress every day, which can increase your risk of a fracture.
-If you think you’ve broken a bone in your foot or ankle, contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado for expert diagnosis and care.
-Call or schedule an appointment online today.
+If you think you’ve broken a bone in your foot or ankle, contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado, for expert diagnosis and care.
+Call the nearest office, or schedule an appointment online today.

 When you break a bone, the fracture is either simple, compound, or stress.
 A broken ankle most likely refers to a break in your tibia or fibula, the bones in your lower leg.
 Foot fractures are most likely to occur in your metatarsals.